quickfix-j/quickfixj/quickfixj-orchestration/readme.md

 The published artefact can also be the basis of a custom implementation of FIX Latest.

 The complete FIX Latest specification results in a very large distribution.
 This project builds the entire specification to prove compatibility.

-To use FIX Latest for an integration customisation is advisable to more clearly represent the Rules of Engagement, to aid maintainability as well as to speed build time and reduce memory requirements for the build.
+Customisation is advisable to use FIX Latest for an integration.
+This will allow a more clear representation  the Rules of Engagement, and aids maintainability as well as speeding build time and reducing memory requirements for the build.

 See [QuickFIX/J Messages](./quickfixj-messages/readme.md) for details of the build and recommendations of how to implement custom builds.